 By Emily Reiblein, Crowley

 Nothing in this article constitutes medical advice.
-All medical advice should be sought from a medical professional.
+All medical and mental health advice should be sought by a medical professional.